fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 As is shown in `readelf -d a.out`, `DT_RELAENT`=0x18, that means size of one RELA reloc is 24.

-Hexdump contents of section `.rela.dyn`(DT_RELA) grouped by unit of giant-word, 3 units per line.
+Hexdump contents of the `.rela.plt`(DT_RELA) section, grouped by unit of giant-word, 3 units per line.

 > Pay attention to the offset, it points to a `.got` entry.